 - 2 cups fresh raspberries

-Line the bottom of an 8x8 pan with parchment paper, foil or with cooking spray.
+- Line the bottom of an 8×8 baking pan with parchment paper, foil, or cooking spray.

-To make the crust & crumble, place whole wheat flour, regular oats, honey, brown sugar, ground nutmeg and salt in a large bowl and mix.
+- To make the crust & crumble, place the whole wheat flour, regular oats, honey, brown sugar, ground nutmeg, and salt in a large bowl and mix.
 Stir in melted butter and vanilla until just combined.
-Mixture should be a little dry and crumbly.
-Reserve 1 cup of the mixture, this will be your crumble topping.
+The mixture should be a little dry and crumbly.
+Reserve 1 cup of the mixture; this will be your crumble topping.